MultiphaseFlowLab/FLOW36/README.md

 # FLOW36
 Github Repository of FLOW36

-If you use this code, please cite the relevant work: \
+If you use this code, please cite the relevant works: \
 G. Soligo, A. Roccon and A. Soldati, FLOW36: A Pseudo-spectral solver for phase-field based multiphase turbulence simulations on heterogeneous computing architectures, Arxiv.

 ## Main Developers:
 G. Soligo (https://github.com/giovannisoligo) \